 If you’re wanting to get the full the panda experience when in China, than Chengdu is the place you need to go to.
 Chengdu is home to several panda research centers, with one of the biggest being the Dujiangyan Panda Base in, you guessed it – Dujiangyan.

 The base is about an hours drive from Chengdu and is otherwise known as the China Conservation and Research Centre for the Giant Panda (CCRCGP).
-Visiting Dujiangyan Giant Panda Base with Viator is the easiest Chengdu panda tour option there is.
+Visiting Dujiangyan Giant Panda Base is the easiest Chengdu panda tour option there is.

 Chengdu and the town which the panda base is situated in, Dujiangyan, all seem to embrace the panda.
 Each town is littered with panda memorabilia, while even some taxi’s have been painted to look like pandas.
 It’s actually quite funny and charming to see.